FAKE HISTORY, ACADEMIC FRAUD

 Our Comments and Annotations

-How to access the text to which these comments refer: just open this document here (or the embedded doc below) which is the thesis as it was retrieved from the University of Tasmania in February 2017 and annotated at that time with the comments below.
+How to access the text to which these comments refer: just open this document here which is the thesis (or embedded doc below) as it was retrieved from the University of Tasmania in February 2017 and annotated at that time with the comments below.
 Each yellow bubble inserted on the page listed below by number contains at least one of these comments as an annotation to the text.
 The comments therefore need to be read concurrently with the thesis.

 When Julia Clark attended the PhD ceremony in August 2016 to accept the award, she was introduced with this statement, which she had crafted herself: